 Graham Rix was a scholar and prizewinner at the Guildhall School of Music and Drama where he studied piano with Joan Havill.
 Graduating in 1985, music education and performing as a soloist and chamber musician have been the mainstays of his musical activities.
 Graham was a member of Pianocircus for five years (a six piano contemporary music ensemble).
 He has also worked extensively over many years for The Irene Taylor Trust (music in prisons), Create (Arts) Ltd and Lost Chord as a workshop leader, facilitating music making and composition with inmates in prisons, people with dementia, and a wide variety of those whose lives are challenging or compromised in some way.

-Graham’s commitment to music education and its developmental role in the maturing individual made Suzuki training a natural next step and beginning in 2007, he trained with the B.S.I. completing level 5 in 2016.
-He has already taught on many workshops in the UK and Belgium and has a full practice at his home in London.
+Graham’s commitment to music education and its developmental role in the maturing individual made Suzuki training a natural next step and beginning in 2007, he trained with the B.S.M.A. completing level 5 in 2016.
+He has taught on many workshops in the UK and Europe.